cchen23/neuroidal_model_project/README.md

 # neuroidal_model_project

-See README in [Code folder](https://github.com/cchen23/neuroidal_model_project/tree/master/Code) for more details.
+See README in [Code/](https://github.com/cchen23/neuroidal_model_project/tree/master/Code) for more details.